Which Corona test is right for me?

 When will I receive my result?

-Depending on the test used, you will receive your result either after approx. 15 minutes (rapid test).
-You will receive the PCR test result from our cooperating laboratory within 18-24 hours.
-Please check the information on the respective site page.
-Since we cooperate with different laboratories, there may be regional differences here.
+Depending on the test used, you will usually receive your result after about 15 minutes (rapid test).
+You will receive the PCR test result from our cooperating laboratories by 8 am or 11:59 pm the following day.
+You will receive an email from email@example.com.
+Please also check your spam and advertising folder.